This simple, delicious recipe for Baileys cheesecake (courtesy of Kara aka Chelsea Mamma) is actually incredible!

 - Whip the cream until stiff and crumble the flakes into it

-- Fold the cream mix into the cream cheese fold into the mixture, mixing until fully combined
+- Fold the cream cheese mix into the whipped cream gently until fully combined

 - Spoon the filling onto the biscuit base and smooth over the surface